-The JCas interface to the CAS can be used with any / all views, as well as the base CAS sent to Multi-View components.
+The JCas interface to the CAS can be used with any / all views.
 You can always get a JCas object from an existing CAS object by using the method getJCas(); this call will create the JCas if it doesn't already exist.
 If it does exist, it just returns the existing JCas that corresponds to the CAS.